replikativ/konserve/README.md

 The protocol is implemented for CouchDB in a separate project [konserve-couch](https://github.com/ghubber/konserve-couch)

 New storage backends, e.g. Riak, MongoDB, Redis, JDBC, WebSQL, Local-Storage are welcome.

+## Serialization formats

+Different formats for `edn` serialization like [fressian](https://github.com/clojure/data.fressian), [transit](http://blog.cognitect.com/blog/2014/7/22/transit) or a simple `pr-str` version are supported and can be combined with different stores.
+Stores have reasonable default setting.
+You can also extend the serialization protocol to other formats if you need it.
+You also need to provide [incognito](https://github.com/replikativ/incognito) support for records, if you need them.

+### Tagged Literals

+You can read and write custom records according to [incognito](https://github.com/replikativ/incognito).

 ## Usage